get-bridge/muss/README.md

         env_commands:
           - exec: ["bin/vault-token"]
             parse: true
         # The passphrase will be parsed and env vars will be interpolated.
+        passphrase: $VAULT_TOKEN
+    # You can set a global passphrase that will be used for any secrets
+    # that do not define their own.
     secret_passphrase: $VAULT_TOKEN
     service_files:
       - dev/microservice.yml